-3.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the 2005 Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
-The principles are:

-- the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.
+- 3.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the 2005 Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
+The principles are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.

-In accordance with the suggestion in the Gambling Commission's Guidance for local authorities, this authority designates Bedford Borough Council as provider of Children's Social Care for this purpose.
+In accordance with the suggestion in the Gambling Commission's Guidance to licensing authorities, this authority designates Bedford Borough Council Children's Services for this purpose.